magento/devdocs/guides/v2.0/mtf/features/webdriver.md

         cd <magento2>/dev/tests/functional
         composer update

 Now, the FTF uses Facebook web driver.
-The test run procedure is not changed, you still need to [run the Selenium Server][].
+The test run procedure is not changed, you still need to [run the Selenium Server].

 ## Implement another web driver

-The FTF contains [DriverInterface] which must be implemented in your PHP class.
+The FTF contains the [`DriverInterface.php`] interface which must be implemented in your PHP class.

 1. Create a directory in `<magento2>/dev/tests/functional/vendor/magento/mtf/Magento/Mtf/Client/Driver` with a name which helps you to recognize a driver.
 2. In the directory create the `Driver.php` class which implements [`DriverInterface.php`].